RedisGrafana/RedisGrafana/docs/development/images.md

 # Docker Images

-To try the latest features you can start Docker nightly build Docker image.
+To try the latest features you can start nightly build Docker image.
 Supported platforms are:

 - linux/amd64
 - linux/arm64